-The City of Coral Gables is the first municipality in Miami-Dade County to partner with Covanta Dade Renewable Energy to keep prescription drugs off the street and dispose them in an environmentally safe manner.
+In 2016, the City of Coral Gables was the first municipality in Miami-Dade County to partner with Covanta Dade Renewable Energy to keep prescription drugs off the street and dispose them in an environmentally safe manner.

-A drop-off bin has been installed at the lobby of the Coral Gables Police Department located at 2801 Salzedo Street.
+The drop-off bin is located in the lobby of the new Coral Gables Police and Fire Headquarters located at 2151 Salzedo Street.
 Individuals can drop off their expired or unwanted prescription drugs 24 hours a day, seven days a week.
 The pharmaceuticals collected will be incinerated for safe destruction.

 When flushed down the drain or disposed of in landfills, medications can enter the waterways and contaminate surface waters, having an adverse effect on the drinking water and the environment.
 In addition, unused medications in the household contribute to growing rates of accidental exposure or intentional misuse among Americans, particularly teenagers.